Zhu Zhengting

 Zhu Zhengting (朱正廷, born March 18, 1996) is a Chinese singer and actor.
-He took part in the talent show Produce 101 Season 2 in 2017, and debuted as a member of limited boy band Nine Percent on April 6, 2018 through the Chinese talent show Idol Producer.
+He debuted as a member of limited boy band Nine Percent in 2018 through the Chinese talent show Idol Producer.
 He is currently the leader and main dancer of Yuehua's NEXT.

 Early career

 At the age of 8, he studied Chinese Traditional dance, When he turned 12, he studied ballet, and at 15, he then majored in modern and contemporary dance.

 In 2014, Zhu admitted into the Shanghai Theatre Academy as the first Chinese dance major, after winning first place in the Chinese Dance Theater Competition of National Vocational Vocal Skills Competition.
 Zhengting was a trainee in Yuehua Entertainment before his debut as an artist in the same company.

 Career

 2017: Produce 101

 Zhu participated in boy group survival reality show, "Produce 101" which aired on Mnet in 2017.
 He was eventually eliminated on episode 8 with a total vote of 330,058.